alirezakazemipour/alirezakazemipour.github.io/_misc/misc-1.md

 TT:
 > Solving a math problem isn't about winning or losing; it's about if you learned something from it.

+WC:
+> Succes is the ability tp go from one failure to another with no loss of enthusiasm.

 # Generic
 [Learning how to learn course](https://www.coursera.org/learn/learning-how-to-learn)